 In 2003 Carolyn set up Real Results Training Consultancy and remained very much in the world of Service Desks, Contact Centres and Customer Services, working with clients such as United Utilities, Bupa, Serco and the Co-operative Insurance designing both front line and leadership programmes and huge culture change programmes.

-In 2016 Real Results merged with Ember to create Ember Real Results.
-We now work across all types of Customer Journeys and complement the projects delivered by the rest of the Ember Group.
+In 2016 Real Results merged with Ember.
+We now work across all types of Customer Journeys and complement the projects delivered by the rest of the Ember.